onestn/dotfiles/README.md

 # dotfiles - my configuration files
 ---
-This repo contains my configuration files for development
+This repo contains my configuration files for development using Neovim